appswitch/docs/install.rst

 .. _install:

-AppSwitch client and daemon are both built as a static binary, ``ax``, with no external dependencies.
+AppSwitch client and daemon are both built as one static binary, ``ax``, with no external dependencies.
 It is packaged into a docker image for convenience.
 Installation of the binary (copying to /usr/bin) and bringing up of the daemon can be done by running the following comamnd:
 ::

     curl -L http://appswitch.io/docker-compose.yaml | docker-compose -f - up -d